Delph-Sunny/21-google_books_search/README.md

 :information_source:
 npm dependencies:
 - axios
-- bootstrap
-- gh-pages
-- react
-- react-dom
-- react-router
 - express
-- mongodb
 - mongoose
-- socket.io
+- socket.io &&  socket.io-client
+- bootstrap && react-bootstrap
+- react
+- react dom
+- react icons
+- react router
+- react toastify

 ## Installation and Usage
-You can use directly the [deployed app](HEROKU) or run it locally with the following steps:
+You can use directly the [deployed app](https://homework-21-google-book-search.herokuapp.com/) or run it locally with the following steps:
 - Open a terminal instance
 - Clone the following [repo](https://github.com/Delph-Sunny/21-google-books-search)
 - In the working directory, install the dependencies package with the following code line `npm i`